lucee/lucee-docs/docs/03.reference/01.functions/throw/function.md

 ---
 title: Throw
 id: function-throw
+related:
+- tag-throw
 ---

-Throws a developer-specified exception, which can be caught with a cfcatch tag
+Throws a developer-specified exception, which can be caught with a [[tag-catch]] tag